gaurav-shahane/INST627-DataAnalytics/README.md

 <h2>Analysing Effect of Higher Excise Tax on Smoking Behavior of Various Age Groups</h2>

-A study by Gaurav Shahane & Kushal Thakkar
+A study by Gaurav Shahane & Kushal Thakkar of University of Maryland College Park

 <h2>Introduction</h2>